LAST UPDATED: June 27, 2019

 - $100 and under: Budget hitches tend to be limited in weight capacity.
 As a result, they are often lightweight in design and better suited for smaller vehicles.

-- $100 and above: This is the range to check out if you want anything that is a class-three hitch or above.
+- $100 and above: This is the range to check out if you want anything that is a Class 3 hitch or above.
 Suited for trucks, SUVs, and other large vehicles, there are also some commercial options in the mix as well.

 The main part of a hitch is the receiver that can accept a number of rear-mounted accessories like hitch balls, bike racks, cargo pads, and more.
 The most common are 1.5- and 2-inch receivers and can be found on a number of small and large vehicles.
 Typically, smaller vehicles will be limited to 1.5-inch receivers, while 2-inch receivers tend to be more standard and commonplace, especially with trucks and SUVs.
 Standard 2-inch receivers are also more versatile since they can mount accessories with 2-inch tubing or 1.5-inch tubing with an adapter.
 Do some research ahead of time to see which receivers you can mount safely on your vehicle.

 A hitch's class is a simple classification of its maximum weight capacity.
 Ranging from one to five, these ratings give you a quick idea of what the hitch can handle in terms of pulling and carrying loads before it will start to fail.
-Class-one hitches, for example, are rated for up to 2,000 pounds.
-Class five, on the other hand, are rated for 12,000 pounds or 17,000 pounds with a weight distributing hitch.
+Class 1 hitches, for example, are rated for up to 2,000 pounds.
+Class 5, on the other hand, are rated for 12,000 pounds or 17,000 pounds with a weight distributing hitch.

 All hitches have limits in terms of what they can pull and carry.
 While vehicle capacities differ, the weight capacity of different hitch options varies less.
 Two terms will help you gauge how much a hitch can take: the gross trailer weight (GTW) and the tongue weight (TW).
 The GTW is the maximum weight of the trailer and towing vehicle, including all of the cargo included.
 In combination with the vehicle's weight limit (gross combination weight rating), this will give you a good idea of how much you can actually pull.
 The TW, on the other hand, is the weight of the trailer bearing down on the hitch, which is usually much less than the GTW.